• Skip to primary navigation

 trimmed pork tenderloin on a red board

-• Add all the veggies to a 1-gallon ziplock bag.
-Add the trimmed tenderloin to the bag.
-Add 1 teaspoon kosher salt, ½ teaspoon pepper, 2-4 cloves of crushed garlic, and 2 tablespoons olive oil.
-Seal bag and mix well.
+• Add the pork tenderloin and the veggies to a 1-gallon ziplock bag.
+Add 1 teaspoon kosher salt, ยฝ teaspoon black pepper, 2-4 cloves of crushed garlic, and 2 tablespoons olive oil.
+Seal the bag and mix well.

 adding oil to bag with tenderloin